Raphael Shore: Early life and education

-Shore is the twin brother of Ephraim Shore, the former head of HonestReporting and younger brother of television producer and writer David Shore.
+Shore is the twin brother of Ephraim Shore, the former head of HonestReporting, rabbi, and tour guide, and younger brother of television producer and writer David Shore.
+He is the son of politician Marvin Shore.
 Shore has a Bachelor of Arts from the University of Toronto, Ontario.

 Career

 Shore previously worked for Aish HaTorah, an Orthodox organization devoted to promoting Jewish learning, and has collaborated with HonestReporting, a pro-Israel media watchdog site formerly run by his brother Ephraim.
+He founded the Clarion Project in 2006, a counter-jihad organization involved in the production and distribution of documentary films.

+OpenDor Media

+Shore founded OpenDor Media in 2009 (formerly Jerusalem U), a non-profit organization dedicated to film-based Jewish and Israel education.
+OpenDor Media produces feature-length films, short videos, social media content and educational resources.

 Film producer

+Shore wrote, directed and produced Relentless: The Struggle for Peace in the Middle East in 2003.
+This film explores the cause of the Second Intifada through an examination of compliance with the Declaration of Principles, otherwise known as the Oslo Accords.
+It is based on a PowerPoint presentation that Shore used as a study aid when he was teaching a political science course in Israel.

+His 2008 documentary, Obsession: Radical Islam's War Against the West, was distributed to 28 million voters throughout the United States during the 2008 United States presidential campaign.
+Shore has declined to reveal who funded both the production of the film or dissemination of the DVDs.

 In 2010, Shore self-released the documentary film, Crossing the Line: The Intifada Comes to Campus.

-Shore wrote and produced the documentary films Relentless: The Struggle for Peace in the Middle East, Obsession: Radical Islam's War Against the West, The Third Jihad: Radical Islam's Vision for America, and IRANIUM.
-He has been described as a figure at the center of the counter-jihad movement or the "Islamophobia industry".

-Shore's documentary, Obsession, was distributed to 28 million voters throughout the United States during the 2008 United States presidential campaign.
-Shore has declined to reveal who funded both the production of the film or dissemination of the DVDs.